schnerring/schnerring.github.io/content/blog/checking-out-code-committed-within-the-same-github-actions-workflow-run/index.md

 ## The Issue

-When recently trying to implement this, I came up with the following (simplified) solution:
+When I recently tried to implement this, I came up with the following (example)
+solution:

 ```yml
 # BAD CODE: DON'T USE!